daveta/analytics/cosmos_db_changes.md

 # Cosmos DB support Bot Framework Storage Changes

 ## Summary
 Currently, the Bot Framework v4.0 has a Cosmos DB storage provider that enables customers to store state.
-This proposes changes we make to the implementation.
-The changes described here are more about tuning and does not address the overall bot contract with storage.
-These should provide some optimizations and better scalability for our customers solutions.
+This proposes changes to our implementation around tuning and scalability.
+This does not address the overall bot contract with storage.

 ## Background
 For reference, this is what we currently store within CosmosDB.